JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/concepts/ksql-architecture.md

 Use headless mode to deploy your KSQL application to a production environment.
-When you deploy a KSQL server in headless mode, the REST interface isn\'t available, so you assign workloads to KSQL servers by using a SQL file.
+When you deploy a KSQL server in headless mode, the REST interface isn't available, so you assign workloads to KSQL servers by using a SQL file.
 The SQL file contains the KSQL statements and queries that define your application.
 Headless mode is ideal for streaming ETL application deployments.